lexibank/lairgyalrong/README.md

-# Database of Lexical Cognates in Rgyalrongic
+# Collection of Wordlists in Rgyalrongic Languages

 ## How to cite

 If you use these data please cite
 - the original source
-  > add later
+  > Lai, Yunfan and List, Johann-Mattis (2022): Collection of Wordlists in Rgyalrongic Languages.
+Leipzig: Max Planck Institute for Evolutionary Anthropology.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description